Sweden–United States relations: Military relations

 Although Sweden has a longstanding policy of political neutrality in international affairs, Sweden decided to apply for full membership of NATO in May 2022, following the Russian invasion of Ukraine.
 Sweden is a participant in the Euro-Atlantic Partnership Council.
 Sweden currently participates with around 500 troops in the International Security Assistance Force (ISAF), under the command of NATO, in Afghanistan.
 Four parties represented in the Parliament, the centre-right Alliance, support NATO membership.
 During the Libyan Civil War of 2011, the Swedish Air Force worked closely with NATO and the USA.

 President George W. Bush and Laura Bush welcome King Carl XVI Gustaf and Queen Silvia of Sweden to the White House.

 During the Cold War, the Swedish government secretly made preparations to receive military aid from the United States in case of Soviet aggression.

 Sweden also aided the US in secrecy, possibly most famously when four Swedish pilots were awarded US Air Medals for saving the highly classified Lockheed SR-71 Blackbird spy plane from Soviet hands.
 The US pilots of the SR-71 stated that had Sweden not intervened and escorted the plane to safety on 29 June 1987, a dramatic escalation to the Cold War could have occurred through an international crisis.
 The event was classified for over 30 years, and when the report was unsealed, data from the NSA showed that several MiG-25s had been dispatched with the order to shoot down the SR-71 or force it to land after it had gotten an engine failure.
 A MiG-25 had locked a missile on the damaged SR-71, but as the aircraft was under escort by the Swedish Saab 37 Viggen pilots no missiles were fired.
 On 29 November 2018, the four Swedish pilots involved were awarded medals from the US Air Force.

 Cultural links

 Reflecting the fact that Sweden has a higher proportion of English speakers than most other countries which were never part of the British Empire, Swedish producers and songwriters have played a significant role in the sound of American pop music since the 1990s.
 One in particular, Max Martin, has written and produced more Billboard Hot 100 number one hits than any American songwriter or producer.

+Public opinions

+According to a 2026 Pew Research Center survey, 19% of Swedes had a favorable view of the United States, while 80% had a negative view, one of the most negative of 36 countries being surveyed.